The Vision for Music at St Catherine's

 Extra Curricular Music

-Choir We have a thriving choir for the children in KS2.
-All children in KS2 are welcome to join, and we only ask that children attend our weekly rehearsals and are enthusiastic and committed.
-The choir has given opportunity to perform in Ware and Hertford in the Hertford and Ware Music Festival, along with the Young Voices concert at the 02.
+Choir We have two thriving choirs, one for children in Y1/2/3 and another for Y4/5/6.
+All children are welcome to join, and we only ask that children attend our weekly rehearsals and are enthusiastic and committed.
+Recently, our choirs have had the opportunity to perform in Ware and Hertford in the Hertford and Ware Music Festival, along with the Young Voices concert at the 02.